jhusain/es6generatorproposal/README.md

 Generator functions should return Iterables, not Iterators.
 I'm addition, for...of should operate on Iterables, not Iterators.

-__We have added syntactic support for the wrong type.__

-Iterators are irreducibly complex.
+__We have added syntactic support for the wrong type.__ Iterators are irreducibly complex.
 They are mutable, and require a state machine to consume.
-To avoid leaking scarce resources, they must also be explicitly finalized.
+To avoid leaking scarce resources, they must also be explicitly finalized if iteration is short-circuited.

-Today the ES6 Iterator API is optimized for ease of use.
-This goal is not easy to achieve.
-Iterators are complex types.
-They are mutable objects, and consuming their data requires building a state machine.
-Furthermore Iterators must have a lifecycle, and be properly disposed to avoid leaking scarce resources.

 In our zeal to make iterator API usable, we oversimplified the type and broke an entirely